sigmacomputing/sigmaquickstarts/site/sigmaguides/src/08_2023_first_friday_features/08_2023_first_friday_features.md

 ## New QuickStarts in August
 Duration: 20

-In case you missed them, here are the QuickStarts that we published last in August.
+In case you missed them, here are the QuickStarts that we published in August.

 [How to: Federate Access with Sigma Embedding](https://quickstarts.sigmacomputing.com/guide/embedding_how_to_federate_access_with_sigma/index.html?index=..%2F..index#0)